Ecological Reconstruction

 Ecosystem and Climate Research

 Jussi T. Eronen concentrates on the study of ecosystems and the climate.
 He has studied the past, the present and the future conditions of land ecosystems and climate evolution.
 Eronen keeps the research unit updated on the latest research in the natural sciences.
-Starting in June 2018, he works as an Associate Professor of Sustainability Science at the Helsinki Institute of Sustainability Science (HELSUS), University of Helsinki, and participates in the research unit’s activities on a case-by-case basis.
+He currently works as Professor of Socio-Ecological Systems at the University of Helsinki, and participates in the research unit’s activities on a case-by-case basis.

 jussi.t.eronen@bios.fi